Tricep Workouts with Dumbbells

 Use the triceps to extend the elbows and press the weight straight up over the chest.
 Slowly lower the weight back to the starting position.

-8. DB Triceps Dips
+8. Dumbbell Triceps Dips

 *This is only safe if the dumbbells have a flat surface on the end that can safely be rested on to support your body weight.